fastmachinelearning/hls4ml/setup/CONFIGURATION.md

    * **IOType**: your options are `io_parallel` or `io_serial` where this really defines if you are pipelining your algorithm or not
    * **ReuseFactor**: in the case that you are pipelining, this defines the pipeline interval or initiation interval
    * **Strategy**: Optimization strategy on FPGA, either "Latency" or "Resource".
 If none is supplied then hl4ml uses "Latency" as default.
 Note that a reuse factor larger than 1 should be specified when using "resource" strategy.
 An example of using larger reuse factor can be found [here.](https://github.com/hls-fpga-machine-learning/models/tree/master/keras/KERAS_dense)
    * **Precision**: this defines the precsion of your inputs, outputs, weights and biases.
-It is denoted by `<X,Y>`, where `Y` is the number of bits representing the signed number above the binary point (i.e. the integer part), and X is the total number of bits.
+It is denoted by `ap_fixed<X,Y>`, where `Y` is the number of bits representing the signed number above the binary point (i.e. the integer part), and `X` is the total number of bits.
+   Additionally, integers in fixed precision data type (`ap_int<N>`, where `N` is a bit-size from 1 to 1024) can also be used.
 You have a chance to further configure this more finely with per-layer configuration described below.

 **Per-layer configuration:**